corda/corda-docs-portal/content/en/docs/corda-os/4.8/tutorial-cordapp.md

 ### Via the h2 web console

-You can connect directly to your node’s database to see its stored states, transactions and attachments.
+You can connect directly to your node’s database to see its stored states, transactions, and attachments.
 Follow the instructions in [Node database](../node/operating/node-database.md/).

 ## Step 6: Test the CorDapp